|

 The Sierra Club, and World Wildlife Fund.
 In 1995 he was presented with

-the Eric Hosking Award in the Wildlife Photographer of the Year
+the Eric Hosking Award in the BBC Wildlife Photographer of the Year

 international competition for a portfolio of his marine photography.